bulivyf/PEMDAS/PromiseReadme.txt

 2. To test the javascript (promise.js), use the provided promise.html file in a webbrowser.
 Resulting display will include the total of the three endpoint calls.

-TODO
-* Address the timeout of 100ms, per the problem description.
-* Further tests.